Registration and Scheduling

 Please note new university rules for course re-take permission:

 - Students taking a course for the second time will no longer need advisor permission.
+Students that are enrolling in retakes will need to wait until mid-January to enroll, pending seat availability at that time.

 - The current policy of petitioning for re-take permission through Academic Advising for a third or more attempt remains in place